Ms-Sakshi/Responsive-Web-Design/SurveyForm/readme.md

-In this project I built the survey form to collect the data from users
+In this project, I built the survey form to collect data from users
+  - The code of both HTML and CSS can be found in index.html and style.css